bokeh/bokeh/sphinx/source/docs/user_guide/jupyter.rst

     show(obj, notebook_url=remote_jupyter_proxy_url)

-Now the Bokeh graph should load and execute Python callbacks defined in your JupyterLab environment.
+You may need to restart your server after this, and then Bokeh content should load and execute Python callbacks defined in your Jupyter environment.

 Trusting notebooks
 ~~~~~~~~~~~~~~~~~~